HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="good-larges-contentful-paint-primary-secondary-pages.png",
-  caption: "The percent of websites having good LCP, segmented by device and page type.", description="Bar chart showing the percentage of pages with good LCP for home pages and secondary pages on desktop and mobile.
+  caption="The percent of websites having good LCP, segmented by device and page type.", description="Bar chart showing the percentage of pages with good LCP for home pages and secondary pages on desktop and mobile.
 For home pages, 63% of desktop pages have good LCP, while 53% of mobile pages achieve the same.
 For secondary pages, 82% of desktop pages have good LCP, compared to 72% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=1404370023&format=interactive", sheets_gid="1159394005",